A snapshot overview of schools in Moscow that are considered (although not necessarily chosen) by English-speaking expat parents.

 Moscow Economic School (pending)

-IB World school offering the full IB programme on two campuses, the original one in central Moscow and one in the country outside the city.
+IB Continuum school offering the full IB programme on two campuses, the original one in central Moscow and the other in the country outside the city.
 Classes taught in Russian and English with other foreign languages introduced in the second grade.
 Re-accredited by the Council of International Schools (CIS) in 2013.

 The schools below have been brought to our attention, but until we have more reports from parents, we are unable to consider reviewing them